 Children must be under the supervision of an adult while on campus.
 Students must seek instructor permission in writing prior to bringing children to class or tutoring.
 Instructors may withdraw permission at any time.
 At no time are children permitted in science labs or vocational education classrooms.
-Under all circumstances, parents are responsible for the behavior of their children.
+Parents and guardians are responsible for the behavior and safety of their children at all times.